-I worked over a decade in and around the criminal justice system (mid-1990s to mid-2000s).
-I spent roughly half my time doing research and advocacy, and half my time lawyering, especially during my years as Executive Director of the DC Prisoners Legal Services Project (1998-2001).
+I worked over a decade in and around the criminal legal system (mid-1990s to mid-2000s).
+I spent roughly half my time doing research and ADVOCACY, and half my time lawyering, especially during my years as Executive Director of the DC Prisoners Legal Services Project (1998-2001).
 Lawyerly highlights include:

 Counsel for the inmate-plaintiffs, Northeast Ohio Correctional Center (CCA), Youngstown, Ohio.